 Losses on incentivised activities can be offset against profits from non-incentivised activities, and vice versa.

 Losses from the transfer of real estate and the transfer of investment projects can be offset against profits from other business activities.

-The carry-back of losses is not permitted.
+The taxpayers are not allowed to carry back losses.